feynmanix/pipask/README.md

 * Number of downloads from PyPI in the last month (warning below 1000 downloads; take this with a grain of sault for reasons outlined in [PyPI documentation](https://packaging.python.org/en/latest/guides/analyzing-pypi-package-downloads/))
 * License availability

+All checks are executed for requested (i.e., explicitly specified) packages.
+Only the known vulnerabilities check is executed for transitive dependencies.

-More checks will be added in the future.
-Feel free to contribute or open an issue to request a check.
+Feel free to contribute or open an issue to request more checks.

 # Development
 See [CONTRIBUTING.md](https://github.com/feynmanix/pipask/blob/main/CONTRIBUTING.md) for development guidance.